JoeKauf/JoeKauf.github.io/Project2.md

 This program uses a command line UI.
 The program will take file input and output the information to the screen for the user to see.

-Lorem ipsum dolor sit amet (see Fig 1), consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat (see Fig 2).
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum (see Fig 3).
+An HTML file will be read into the file to be parsed (see Fig 1).
+Output lets the user know that the file is being parsed (see Fig 2).
+The balance and page count of the file will be output to the screen (see Fig 3).

 ![screenshot](images/HTML.png)
 Fig 1.
 HTML file to be parsed

 ![screenshot](images/End.png)
 Fig 2.
-Example output after input is processed.
+File is being parsed

 ![screenshot](images/ParsingEnd.png)
 Fig 3.
-Balance and visitable link count of file.
+Parse results

 ## 3. Additional Considerations

-This program only works for a limited number of tags and is not capable of webscraping.
+This program only works for specific tags and is not capable of webscraping.
 However, algorithms in this program may be implemented into programs that utilize webscraping.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).